dewslyse/musings/README.md

 To get a local copy up and running follow this simple step:

 - Clone repository to your local machine:
-`git@github.com:dewslyse/dews-blog.git`
+`git@github.com:dewslyse/musings.git`
 This will create a directory in the name of the project folder.

-- Navigate to project folder using `cd dews-blog`
+- Navigate to project folder using `cd musings`

 ### Install